irizen/irizen.github.io/cvassistant/index.markdown

 </svg>

 <h1>CVAssistant</h1>
-	<p>This app provides basic icons for your resume & Curriculum vitae (CV)
+	<p>This free app provides basic icons for your resume & Curriculum vitae (CV)
         that will boost its visual effect.
 More than 50 high quality customizable icons available.
 Additionally, CVAssistant app features a radial gauge constructor to effectively visualize such things as your skill levels in your resume & CV.</p>